antonpannekoek/workshops/intro-cluster-computing/workshop.md

 Most clusters are accessed over ssh, secure shell access, which allows remote working through a terminal (which is far more efficient, and easier to setup and maintain, than through a graphical user interface).

-While you can log in to a remote machine with a username and password, using ssh keys is the standard nowayds: you log in once with a password, copy the key file contents to the other machine in a specific file, and then you can use the key to ssh any next session, without using your password.
+While you can log in to a remote machine with a username and password, using ssh keys is the standard nowadays: you log in once with a password, copy the key file contents to the other machine in a specific file, and then you can use the key to ssh any next session, without using your password.

 To set up ssh key access  on your own machine, the following steps are needed